 They livin’ it up at the Hotel California

 What a nice surprise (what a nice surprise)

 In this song, the Eagles compare the fickle, temporary, and false nature of all the glamor found out west in Hollywood-land to that of a short-stay in a hotel.
 No one knows how long they are going to be famous, so they have to make the most out of it.

 Don’t go chasing waterfalls

 Please stick to the rivers and the lakes that you’re used to

 I know that you’re gonna have it your way or nothing at all

-In this song from the 90s, the R&B trio each take a turn telling a story about someone who got caught up in something that hurt him.
-It was a metaphor warning us not to go chasing things that are beautiful, like waterfalls, but might actually hurt you.
+In this song from the 90s, the R&B trio each takes a turn telling a story about someone who got caught up in something that hurt him.
+It was a metaphor warning us not to go chasing things that are beautiful, like waterfalls, which might actually hurt you.